Ledarium/rusty_pickaxe/README.md

 Install VS build tools: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019 ,
 you want "Build Tools for Visual Studio 2019".
-When the installer asks what parts of "Build Tools for Visual Studio 2019" you want, go to the "individual components" tab and pick "x64/x86 build tools (latest).
+When the installer asks what parts of "Build Tools for Visual Studio 2019" you want, go to the "individual components" tab and pick "x64/x86 build tools (latest)".

 Install rust: https://www.rust-lang.org/tools/install